 Remove Worker

-Endpoint: DELETE /workers/id
+Endpoint: DELETE /workers/{id}

-The DELETE /workers/id endpoint removes the worker with the provided ID.
+The DELETE /workers/{id} endpoint removes the Worker with the provided ID.
 The endpoint will not take any body input from the request.

-Example of removing a worker with id 2:
+Example of removing a Worker:

-curl --location --cert dss10_admin1.p12 --cert-type p12 --pass foo123 --request DELETE 'https://localhost:8443/signserver/rest/v1/workers/2' \
+curl --location --cert dss10_admin1.p12 --cert-type p12 --pass foo123 --request DELETE 'https://localhost:8443/signserver/rest/v1/workers/{id}' \

 --header 'X-Keyfactor-Requested-With: X'